UnlockedData/UnlockedData.Mapael/README.md

    <script src="_content/UnlockedData.Mapael/js/unlockeddata.mapael.js"></script>
 ```

-For maps to render, you must provide the svg data.
+For maps to render, you must provide the SVG data.
 Some are bundled with the library as they were used to make the demo.
 If you want to use your own map, you certainly can by following the guide [here](https://www.vincentbroute.fr/mapael/create-map.php)

 ```xml